 The grounds for opposition include: (1) any reason, because of which the Registrar could have refused to accept the patent application (including novelty, inventiveness, sufficiency of disclosure, utility, validity and so forth); (2) the invention is not patentable because it is not novel due to exploitation or exhibition of the invention in a manner that enables a skilled person to make it according to the particulars thus made known; (3) the opponent, and not the applicant, is the owner of the invention.

-The grounds for opposition include: 1) the design is not eligible for registration (due to lack of novelty and/or originality under the previous ordinance, or lack of novelty and individual character, under the new law` 2) the design application was not filed by the owner of the design; 3) two applications were filed for the same (or substantially similar) design.
+The grounds for cancellation include: 1) the design was not eligible for registration (due to lack of novelty and/or originality under the previous ordinance, or lack of novelty and individual character, under the new law.
+2) the design application was not filed by the owner of the design; 3) two applications were filed for the same (or substantially similar) design.

 Yes, declaratory relief.